bhits/consent2share/README.md

 #### Discovery Server

 The Discovery Server *([Eureka from Netflix OSS](https://github.com/Netflix/eureka))* is one of the key tenets of a microservice based architecture.
-It facilitates the Consent2Share (C2S) microservices to dynamically discover each other and promotes the scalability of the C2S system.
+It facilitates C2S microservices to dynamically discover each other and promotes the scalability of the C2S system.
 It provides the following:

  + Registry of C2S service instances
  + Provides means for C2S service instances to register, de-register and query instances with the registry